 **** Merchandise Update ****

 And remember that your purchases from Weaver's help support Mayberry events and Mayberry-related charitable causes all year long at locations all around the country.
 Those sales also help keep our online Mayberry newsletters and communities available to everybody free of charge.
-As always, thank you for shopping at Weaver's!
+As always, thank you for shopping at Weaver's.
+We really appreciate it!

 Floyd's Barbershop Bulletin Board

 The Andy Griffith Museum, featuring the late Emmett Forrest's amazing collection of Andy Griffith memorabilia, is open daily in Mount Airy, N.C.
 For info, visit the website at www.andygriffithmuseum.org or call (336) 786-1604.

 Between issues of this newsletter, you can monitor updates about Mayberry happenings with TAGSRWC's online Event Calendar.